adorsys/keycloak-ssi-deployment/Readme.md

 Keycloak automates credential issuance, with a Credential Builder structuring credentials according to the required format and a dedicated Credential Signer handling the signing process.
 While Credential Builders are configurable, Credential Signers function transparently within the system.

+### Credential Builder Configuration

 All configuration for credential formats and issuance is now handled at the client scope level.
-There is no need to configure credential builders or credential settings at the realm level.
+Credential builders are still used but are loaded automatically at Keycloak startup, so manual configuration is no longer required.

 **Credential Signing:**
 Credential signing is still performed automatically by Keycloak during credential issuance.
 The signing algorithm and related settings are now specified in the client scope attributes (such as `vc.proof_signing_alg_values_supported` or similar).
 No separate credential signing configuration is required at the realm level.